KJ-black/vimrc/README.md

 * Clone the plugin that you want in that directory, for example:\
 `git clone --depth=1 git://github.com/maxmellon/vim-jsx-pretty  ~/.vim_runtime/pack/plugins/start/vim-jsx-pretty`

+Or can directly add the plugin in the plugin github address at the ~/.vim_runtim/update_plugins.py and run it.
+It will directly help you to download and install that plugin.

 ## Key Mappings